ISP Canine Unit

 In 1991 a 24-dog kennel and office building was constructed at the Range facility in Pawnee, Illinois, and the Canine Section has been operating from there ever since.

-The Illinois State Police continues to maintain K-9 teams in almost all of its districts with 60 canine teams.
+The Illinois State Police continues to maintain K-9 teams in almost all of its Troops with 64 canine teams.
 Most of the teams are full service assigned to the Division of Patrol.
 Some teams are single purpose teams to include drug, bomb and vapor wake dogs assigned to various specialty units.
-The Illinois State Academy Canine Training Unit currently offers two 10-week, full-service canine training courses a year to both ISP troopers and local and sheriff teams.
-The Canine Training unit also offers a 6 week narcotic only course during the same time as the 10 week course.
+The Illinois State Academy Canine Training Unit currently offers two 10-week, full-service canine training courses a year to both ISP Troopers and local and sheriff teams.
+The Canine Training unit also offers a six-week narcotic only course during the same time as the 10-week course.
 The Canine Section is also responsible for semiannual evaluations for ISP, county, and local canine teams.

 The most common breed of dog the ISP canine unit uses is the Belgian Malinois with some German Shepherd and Dutch Shepherd dogs.
 The Illinois State Police Canine Section is a vital part of the Illinois State Police’s mission to locate and apprehend criminals to effectively safeguard the people of Illinois and those who visit our state.